 - Negative TWO-STEP TB skin test: Two-step TB Skin test is administered then read 48-72 hours later.
 You must then have another reading 7 days later.
 If you know you are prone to false positive TB tests, please bring documentation of a clear Chest XRAY.
 Two-step TB skin test are required yearly in our program.

-- Current AHA CPR for Healthcare Providers Certification or Red Cross CPR PRO only: You must maintain active CPR certification throughout the duration of our program.
+You must currently have or obtain at this time CPR certification via American Heart Association’s CPR for Healthcare Providers or Red Cross CPR PRO.
+No other CPR certifications are accepted by our program.
+You must maintain active CPR certification throughout the duration of our program.
 If your card is expiring, you must renew and turn in a new certification card.
 AHA CPR for Healthcare Providers is offered in our department on the first Monday of each month for a $40.00 fee.
 You must register and pay in advance to reserve your place in the class.
 Classes are usually from 8:00 AM to 12:00 PM.
-See our department’s front desk receptionist for registration.
+Please contact our office at (251) 461-1832 to register.

 - Within 24-48 hours you will receive an email from CastleBranch authorizing you to go for your drug screening.
 Print the letter attached to the email and take it to the lab listed for testing.

 - All results are automatically forwarded to our department.

 - The cost for the drug screening, background screening, insurance verification, and medical record documentation is currently an initial fee of $105.00.
 Additional fees may be required based on residency history.

 Additional Requirements and Expenses